department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/usability-testing/ch36-ch31-usability-research-plan.md

 The eBenefits team is moving Chapter 31 and Chapter 36 features from the eBenefits site to VA.gov.
 Primarily, this involves rebuilding the digital versions of VA forms 28-1900 and 28-8832 (CH36).
 These will be reconstructed on VA.gov using the site's form system conventions.
 CH31 and CH36 benefits overlap a bit, creating confusion for some users.
 At VBA's request gating/screening wizards have been developed to help Veterans decide which form is best for them.

 #### Research questions
-- Where and how (what links/navigation) do participants expect to find...?
+- Where and how (what links/navigation) do participants expect to find CH31 and CH36 forms?
-- Do participants find the information in the feature useful and complete?
+- Do participants understand the function of the wizard features?
-- What, if any, other information do participants expect to see?
-- What changes are needed to better present the information?
-- What changes would help viewing data in mobile formats (small viewports only)?
+- Will users identify the differences between the CH31 and CH36 programs and select the right form?
+- What challenges prevent users from quickly and accurately completing the forms?

 #### Hypotheses
 Content to come...